What Is a Social Security Disability Award Letter?

-- When you can expect your case to be subject to a continuing disability review.
+- When you will be expected to undergo a continuing disability review

-Confused about navigating the many documents of the SSD application process?
+Do you have questions about your award letter or calculation of payments?
+Are you thinking about appealing the decision?
 Consider the Good Law Group for your representation.
-Call #866-352-5238 or complete the online evaluation form.
+Call 800-419-7606 or complete the online evaluation form.